sgrade/plan-manager/README.md

 For large projects we use project management systems like Jira or Linear.
 With their help, leaders coordinate work of developers.

-Plan Manager is a tool for a single developer or orchestrator to coordinate the work of one or more AI agents or models.
+Plan Manager is a tool for a single developer or orchestrator to coordinate work of one or more AI agents or models.
 For example, ask an expensive thinking model to create a plan and document it in Plan Manager.
 Delegate work items (stories, tasks) to less expensive models.
 Review the summary of work before and after the work item is completed, correct deviations from the plan.
 Export the report to the changelog and/or to larger project management systems.

 ## Core concepts